Heroin Addiction

 Heroin is a drug with a short half-life.
 A half-life determines how long a drug remains in the body.
 For example, it takes fifteen to thirty minutes for half of a heroin dose to be eliminated from the body.
 Heroin is detectable in hair, blood, and urine.
 The drug remains in the body for varying amounts of time, depending on how it’s taken into the body.6

-- Saliva: six hours when injecting heroin and twenty-four hours when smoking heroin
+- Saliva: six hours when injecting, twenty-four hours when smoking

 - Urine: sixty hours